Wickes-class destroyer: In U.S. service

 Thirteen Wickes class were lost during World War II in U.S. service.
 The remainder were scrapped between 1945 and 1947.

 In foreign navies

 Twenty-three Wickes-class destroyers were transferred to the Royal Navy, and four to the Royal Canadian Navy, in 1940 under the Destroyers-for-bases deal.
-Most of these ships were refitted much like the U.S. destroyers and used as convoy escorts, but some were used very little and were not considered worth refitting.
+Together with ships from the Caldwell and Clemson classes they were grouped as 'Town-class destroyers'; divided into the Bath Iron Works design as "Type B" and the Bethlehem Steel as "Type C" Most of these ships were refitted much like the U.S. destroyers and used as convoy escorts, but some were used very little and were not considered worth refitting.
 Buchanan, renamed HMS Campbeltown, was disguised as a German vessel and expended as a blockship in the St Nazaire Raid.
 (A newer Buchanan that was involved in the Japanese surrender formalities was a later ship.)
 One further destroyer was sunk; the remainder were scrapped between 1944 and 1947.

 In 1944 seven were transferred by Britain to the Soviet Navy, in place of Italian ships claimed by the USSR after Italy's surrender.
 These vessels all survived the war, and were scrapped between 1949 and 1952.